-As discussed in the "2022 Executive Compensation Components - Long Term Equity Incentive Compensation" section of this Proxy Statement, these performance targets were developed after a rigorous financial analysis of our business and taking into account the substantial economic uncertainty due to continued supply chain disruptions in the wake of COVID-19, significant inflationary pressures, and the onset of the war in Ukraine.
+As discussed in the "2024 Executive Compensation Components - Long Term Equity Incentive Compensation" section of this Proxy Statement, the Relative TSR performance metric was developed for the 2022-2024 PRSUs after a rigorous financial analysis of our business and taking into account the substantial economic uncertainty due to significant inflationary pressures, the war in Ukraine, and other economic trends.

-- (A) Please see the "Annual Incentive Compensation and Bonuses" portion of the "Narrative Disclosure Regarding Compensation" section of this Proxy Statement for a discussion of how AIPP Adjusted EBITDA is calculated. - (B) Please see the "Long Term Equity Incentive Compensation" portion of the "Narrative Disclosure Regarding Compensation" section of this Proxy Statement for a discussion of how each of these performance measures is calculated.
+- (A) Please see the "Annual Incentive Compensation and Bonuses" portion of the "Narrative Disclosure Regarding Compensation" section of this Proxy Statement for a discussion of how AIPP Adjusted EBITDA is calculated. - (B) Please see the "Long-Term Equity Incentive Compensation" portion of the "Narrative Disclosure Regarding Compensation" section of this Proxy Statement for a discussion of how each of these performance measures is calculated.